Specialist Community Mental Health Service for children and young people

 It’s also important that young people and their families are able to give feedback throughout their treatment and we have different ways you can do this.
 Please see our give us your feedback page

-Out of these hours, in a crisis, contact the NHS 111 and select the mental health option
+Contact NHS 111 and select the mental health option.

 The Pan-Sussex Family Eating Disorder service works with children, young people and their families to treat eating disorders.
 Looking at physical health as well as mental health and working with them to put together a treatment plan to help get the young person back on track.